Search Railroad Sites For:

 Area: B IC2:

-There's the TransCore unit again, and ahead, a rarely used spur peels off the mainline to serve the Parkway Center complex near the intersection of MD 100 and Rt 295.
+There's the TransCore unit again, and ahead, a rarely used spur that peeled off the mainline to serve the Parkway Center complex near the intersection of MD 100 and 295.
 Off in the distance is the MD 100 overpass.

-This spur is not marked on the ADC maps even though it is fairly long and contains many sidings.
+This spur is not marked on ADC maps even though it was fairly long and contained many sidings.
+A B&O Form 6 from 1917 lists Smith Siding here.

 Area: B+ IC2: